-What do you do at College Torch?
+What do you do as a college consultant?

 I am a consultant for students and their families.
 I provide individualized support with the college admissions process.

 I meet students one-on-one outside of school hours.
 I answer questions, give direction, create and adjust an admissions plan, and monitor progress toward goals.
 I get to know students to help them identify colleges and make choices that align with their preferences and values.

 Beyond one-on-one support, I keep current on college expectations, requirements, and trends -- much like a tax professional keeps up with changing tax laws.
 I attend professional development events and conferences through the Higher Education Consultants Association (HECA).
 I regularly travel to visit and meet admissions officers at colleges and universities through the U.S.

 I am not a motivational coach, psychotherapist, life coach, financial advisor, or expert in any specialized academic, technical, or research field.